phoenixframework/phoenix/guides/contexts.md

 ```

-We used `Ecto.Schema`'s `many_to_many` macro to let Ecto know how to associate our product to multiple categories thru the `"product_categories"` join table.
+We used `Ecto.Schema`'s `many_to_many` macro to let Ecto know how to associate our product to multiple categories through the `"product_categories"` join table.
 We also used the `on_replace: :delete` option to declare that any existing join records should be deleted when we are changing our categories.

 With our schema associations set up, we can implement the selection of categories in our product form.
 To do so, we need to translate the user input of catalog IDs from the front-end to our many-to-many association.
 Fortunately Ecto makes this a breeze now that our schema is set up.
 Open up your catalog context and make the following changes: